pouriamoosavi/bade/README.md

   "bade": {
     "targets": [{
       "sshConfig": {
-        "host": "0.0.0.0", // Remote host or address to ssh to "username": "ubuntu", // Remote user to login to ssh "privateKey": "path/to/key.pem", // Path to private key file },
+        "host": "0.0.0.0", // Remote host or address to ssh to (MANDATORY) "username": "ubuntu", // Remote user to login to ssh (MANDATORY) "privateKey": "path/to/key.pem", // Path to private key file (OPTIONAL) "password": "secure_password", // SSH password for this username on the remote side (OPTIONAL) },
-      "remoteWorkspaceDir": "/will/prepend/to/path/in/remote" // The same as dir in other deploy extensions }]
+      "remoteWorkspaceDir": "/will/prepend/to/path/in/remote" // The same as dir in other deploy extensions (MANDATORY) }]
   },
 }